 I have one draft here that is very critical of the United States.
-I want to call them out on killing millions of people and, instead of doing memorial services for the millions of innocents they slaughtered all over the world, setting the U.S. propaganda machinery in motion to provoke another World War, just so that the International Banking Cartel and the military-industrial complex can make more billions on the graves of our mothers and our siblings.
-(Cartel and complex are not subject of the post, however.)
+I want to call them out on killing millions of people and, instead of doing memorial services for the millions of innocents they slaughtered all over the world, setting the U.S. propaganda machinery in motion to provoke another World War, just so that the international banking cartel and the military-industrial complex can make more billions on the graves of our mothers and brothers.
+(Cartel and complex are not subject of the post, either.)

 I have one draft here that got just rejected by Smashing Magazine for maybe terrible writing, but equally maybe a biased, bitter, or inexperienced reviewer.
 I may never find out; I won’t probe.
 But it stings, of course, and doubt sets in.
 Am I a misunderstood genius?
 Or have I written some bs nobody wants to read?
-Or am I a misunderstood genius?

 Then I have a draft here that calls to do something about admitting electronic evidence in courts, a draft that I got an unspecific response for from Felix von Leitner and a “no time” from Bruce Schneier.
 FML.
 What do you do, then?
 Well, what do I do?

 Chicken out.
 I keep staring at the drafts, and I look at them, tweak here and there, dilute and distort them, and I doubt, and I might instead write some half-a’ed questions web developers don’t want to care about or books I somewhat am nervous about to share.